BA in Psychology

 Independent Work for Honors in Psychology

-The department encourages interested and qualified students to pursue a special course of independent work in psychology in the senior year and to have completed one experimental course prior to that time.
-Interested sophomores and juniors are encouraged to discuss independent work with their advisors in the department at the beginning of the second semester.
+The department encourages interested and qualified students to pursue a special course of independent work in psychology in the senior year.
+Interested juniors are encouraged to discuss independent work for honors in Psychology with their advisors or Dr. Joanne Hebden Palfai, Director of Undergraduate Studies, in the department at the beginning of the second semester.
 Successful completion of a two-semester independent research project may lead to graduation with honors in the major.
 See Honors in the Major for more information.

 Students may be asked, as part of course requirements, to participate in research studies.
 Such participation is intended to help students learn about the procedures and concerns of psychological research.